strawberryoolongtea/lunch-participants/README.md

 # Lunch participants list

 I'm on duty for lunch.
-I have to change the lunch list every week.
+I have to change the lunch participants list every week.

-* Lunch time devides into the first and second times.
+* Lunchtime divides into the first and second times.
+* First-time and second-time participants are equally divided or one is different.
-* Some staff have lunch on fixed time.
+* Some participants have lunch at a fixed time.
-* Sales staff must be divided into the first and second times half.
+* Sales participants must be divided into the first and second times half.

+If an array of participants' names is specified, outputs a monthly list.